Pine Tree Players

 • Bring the sides: Always bring the sides and refer to them if necessary.

 You have the option of additionally presenting a short (~1 minute) monologue.
-A monologue is not required but if you have something prepared that you feel showcases your ability then we are happy to see it.
+A monologue is not required but if you have something already prepared that you feel showcases your ability then we are happy to see it.
 If you prefer not to do a monologue that is 100% fine with us.

-We look forward to seeing you at the next audition and welcoming you into the Pine Tree Players family
+We look forward to seeing you at the next audition and welcoming you into the Pine Tree Players family.

 10 tips for creating a self-tape audition